riyag283/Social-Network-Analysis/Epidemics-and-Pseudocore/README.md

 Considering the SEIRS (Susceptible - Exposed - Infectious - Recovered - Susceptible) model for the spreading of a disease.
-The compartments are desribed below (Read more at :https://www.idmod.org/docs/hiv/model-seir.html).
+The compartments are desribed below (Read more at: https://www.idmod.org/docs/hiv/model-seir.html).

 - Susceptible : The people in this compartment are not infected but are prone to infection.
 - Exposed : The people in this compartment are infected but not infectious (do not infect others).
 A person